openSUSE/osem/README.md

 ```
 rails server
 ```
 8. Visit the APP at
 ```
 http://localhost:3000
 ```
 9. Sign up, the first user will be automatically assigned the admin role.

+10. Use openID
+In order to use the OpenID feature you need to register your application with the providers (Google and Facebook) and enter their API keys in config/secrets.yml file, changing the existing sample values.
+You can register as a devoloper with Google from https://code.google.com/apis/console#:access You can register as a devoloper with Facebook from https://developers.facebook.com/

 ### Run OSEM in production
 We recommend to run OSEM in production with [mod_passenger](https://www.phusionpassenger.com/download/#open_source)